 Conflict Resolution Plan

 Conflict may happen all the time.
-Dealing with it correctly always important.
+Dealing with it correctly is always important.
 There are many ways to respond to it.
 Many people will just avoid these conflicts.
-The TEDx talk by CrisMarie Campbell and Susan Clarke gave a great example of it .
-They show the data point that one-third of a company are disengaged, you can see how those conflict will discourage the development of the organization.
+The TEDx talk by CrisMarie Campbell and Susan Clarke gave a great example of it (Campbell & Clarke, 2015).
+They show the data point that one-third of a company are disengaged, you can see how those conflicts will discourage the development of the organization.
 I think there is nothing wrong with it, people try to get away from risk.
-But I do believe there are better ways to solve it since there are things to lose if avoiding.
+But I do believe there are better ways to solve it since there are things to lose if avoided.

 The ideal organization I am imagining should listen to both sides because many conflicts happened is due to miscommunication.
 Employees don’t understand each other as Francisco Cobos’ article points out(Check out the Article!) .
 The leader should learn the explanation from both sides from a third-party standpoint, to see whose points are worth taking.
 At least this approach is to create a compromising resolution.
 If both ideas can be integrated together, a collaborating resolution can be created for a better outcome.

 I think there is no best practice to resolve conflict.
 The solution is created for the case, not for general.
 Otherwise, it won’t work at its best.
 But avoiding is the worst way to do when facing conflict because no one ever will know about a person’s idea that a person doesn’t reveal it.

 Campbell, C., & Clarke, S. (2015, July 13).
 Conflict – Use It, Don’t Defuse It | CrisMarie Campbell & Susan Clarke | TEDxWhitefish.

 MICHAEL A. HITT, C. C. (2018).
 Organizational Behavior.
 Danvers, MA: John Wiley & Sons, Inc.